giga-sec/gigaSec-Tech-Notes/README.md

 **Obsidian Installation**

-There are only two plugins installed here and only used for theme customization
+There are only three plugins installed here and only used for theme customization

 1. [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings)
 2. [Style Settings](https://github.com/mgmeyers/obsidian-style-settings)